Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 String Replacing
 ^^^^^^^^^^^^^^^^

-You can do basic string replace operations on the information stored in a builder.
+Basic string replace operations can be done on the information stored in a builder.
-This is very useful if you have name changes of the geometry you are dealing with, or even to create a basic mirroring of the rig.
+This is very useful if there are name changes in the geometry, or to create a basic mirroring of the rig.

-When you do a string replace you provide a search term and a replace term.
+When doing a string replace, a search term and a replace term must be provided.
-In the context of the Ziva builder it will search and replace:
+In the context of the Ziva builder, it will search and replace:

 * node names
 * map names (zAttachment1.weights for example)